Syed-Niaz/Bellabeat-Capstone-Project/README.md

 ## Business Case
 Bellabeat is a high-tech company that manufactures health-focused smart products.
 Bellabeat is a successful small company, but they have the potential to become a larger player in the global smart device market.
 The Bellabeat app provides users with health data related to their activity, sleep, stress, menstrual cycle, and mindfulness habits.
 This data can help users better understand their current habits and make healthy decisions.
 The Bellabeat app connects to their line of smart wellness products.

+## Business Task

 Bellabeat's cofounder and Chief Creative Officer wants to analyze smart device usage data in order to gain insight into how consumers use non-Bellabeat smart devices.
 She then wants to select one Bellabeat product to apply these insights to.
 The main focus of this case is to analyze smart devices fitness data and determine how it could help unlock new growth opportunities for Bellabeat.

 **Prodct in focus -** Bellabeat app.